Corexit: Toxicity

-Chemist Wilma Subra expressed her concern about the danger of the Corexit-crude mixture, telling GAP investigators, “The short-term health symptoms include acute respiratory problems, skin rashes, cardiovascular impacts, gastrointestinal impacts, and short-term loss of memory....long-term impacts include cancer, decreased lung function, liver damage, and kidney damage.”
+Chemist Wilma Subra expressed her concern about the danger of the Corexit-crude mixture, telling GAP investigators, "The short-term health symptoms include acute respiratory problems, skin rashes, cardiovascular impacts, gastrointestinal impacts, and short-term loss of memory....long-term impacts include cancer, decreased lung function, liver damage, and kidney damage."

 Nalco spokesman Charlie Pajor said that oil mixed with Corexit is "more toxic to marine life, but less toxic to life along the shore and animals at the surface" because the dispersant allows the oil to stay submerged below the surface of the water.
 Corexit causes oil to form into small droplets in the water; fish may be harmed when they eat these droplets.
 According to its Material safety data sheet, Corexit may also bioaccumulate, remaining in the flesh and building up over time.
 Thus predators who eat smaller fish with the toxin in their systems may end up with much higher levels in their flesh.
 The influence of Corexit on microbiological communities is a topic of ongoing research.

 Corexit 9527, considered by the EPA to be an acute health hazard, is stated by its manufacturer to be potentially harmful to red blood cells, the kidneys and the liver, and may irritate eyes and skin.

-Like 9527, 9500 can cause hemolysis (rupture of blood cells) and may also cause internal bleeding.
+Like 9527, 9500 can also cause hemolysis (spontaneous rupture of the blood cells) and may also cause internal bleeding.
 According to BP data, 20 percent of offshore workers had levels of 2-Butoxyethanol two times higher than the level certified as safe by the Occupational Safety and Health Administration.